 Our recommendation is to work with a professional that can guide you through the steps.
 These projects have several layers of complexity and the details are very important.

-Resale Value of My Home With an Accessible Bathroom.
+Resale Value of My Home With Accessible Bathrooms.

 The baby boomer generation is massive, and not getting any younger.
 There are considerable numbers of people that are looking for houses that have these types of bathrooms and options in them.
 Typically renovations have to be done because most houses are not built with these things in mind.